Billy Budd at Southwark Playhouse

 Overall, the production shows boundless potential, though it could benefit from mild polishing.
 A main part of the secret/heart mission statement is to create opportunities for graduate performers and Billy Budd does indeed showcase a wealth of promising young players.
 The show may have its hiccoughs, but this dynamic and thought-provoking production is well worth a watch.

-Billy Budd is on at the Southwark Playhouse until 10th August 2013, for further information or to book visit here.
+Billy Budd is at the Southwark Playhouse until 10th August 2013.
+For further information or to book visit the theatre’s website here.